-In our view, a quantitative materiality of €800,000 (same as the 2010 audit) is an appropriate amount for planning this year's audit.
+We believe that a quantitative materiality of €800,000 (same as the 2011 audit) is an appropriate amount for planning this year's audit.
 This materiality threshold is based on our assessment of users' needs.
 We confirmed the reasonableness of our judgment of materiality by comparing it to quantitative guidelines found in professional standards and guidance material.
-The materiality level was determined using approximately 2% of the total expenditures of the Centre in 2010.
+The materiality level was determined using approximately 2% of the total expenses of the Centre in 2011.